cademcniven/cademcniven.com-dev/src/notes/Oral Speech is the Optimal Form of Communication.md

 ---
-title: Oral Speech is the Apex of Communication
+title: Oral Speech is the Optimal Form of Communication
 ---

 > No man should talk worse than he writes, no man should write better than he should talk....
 The oral sentence is clearest because it is the product of millions of daily efforts to be clear and strong.
 It represents the work of the race for thousands of years in perfecting an effective instrument of communication. [^1]